up-n-atom/8311/docs/posts/masquerade-as-the-orange-sa-livebox-7-on-xgs-pon-with-the-bfw-solutions-was-110.md

 3. __Save__ changes and reboot from the __System__ menu.

-Once rebooted, the SC/APC cable can safely be plugged into the WAS-110 and immediately receive O5 operational status.
+After rebooting, the SC/APC cable can safely be plugged into the WAS-110 and immediately receive O5 operational status.
+Continue with your bypass setup by consulting the [routing guide(s)](#routing-guides).

 For troubleshooting, please read: